-One good reason to learn French is because it is a giant among international languages.
+One good reason to learn French at A-level is because it is a giant among international languages.

 - There are over 120 million people who speak French fluently, either as a native or adopted language and who use it on a regular basis.

 - It is the 11th most common first language in the world, with 77 million first language speakers and another 51 million second language speakers and is, after English, the second most commonly taught second language in the world.